aaronbeekay/aaronbeekay.github.io/projects/iaq-monitor/index.md

 In general, the sensor has been an interesting and useful addition to the house - having real-time feedback in the form of the LED ring makes it clear exactly which activities are generating significant quantities of dust.

 {% include plots/typical_day_measurements.html %}
-<em>Caption: A typical day's measurements.</em>
+<em>A typical day's measurements.</em>

 The original question this sensor was supposed to answer was: is the inside of the warehouse shedding abnormal or dangerous amount of concrete dust?
 The answer is pretty clearly “no”: in general, the interior PM measurements track the outside air quality for any given day, except when we are doing something that is generating fine particles.

 Here’s a neat example: in November 2019 I installed an air filter in our space.
 It’s basically just a 4” pleated filter with a blower fan behind it that’s running constantly.
 We can see the filter getting darker as it collects dust, but is it really making a difference in the air quality?

 {% include plots/pm25_before_after_filter.html %}
-<em>Caption: 95th-percentile PM2.5 concentrations in our indoor air vs. time of day.
+<em>95th-percentile PM2.5 concentrations in our indoor air vs. time of day.
 The data comes from sensor measurements taken between July 2019 and April 2020, split into “before installation” and “after installation”, and bucketed into 5-minute intervals.
 The filled area behind each trace is ±1 stdev.</em>

 Here’s a plot showing the typical PM2.5 in the indoor air over the course of a day, before and after I installed the air filter.
 My hypothesis is that the filter doesn’t do much to reduce the *peak* concentrations, but does reduce the PM content much more quickly when the source is removed.
 In the plot, you can see that the high-end values aren’t much different in the “before” and “after” traces, but the “before” trace never dips below ~22 µg/m³, and the “after” trace sits around 10 µg/m³ during the least-active parts of the day.